-Can a Landlord Ask a Tenant Whether the Tenant Is Infected With Coronavirus?
+Is a Landlord Allowed to Ask a Tenant Whether the Tenant Has Coronavirus?

 Understanding Whether to Ask a Tenant For Health Status Relating to Concerns About Coronavirus Infection